vuakungfuvt/TestMovie/README.md

 ## Checklist

-- [x] Design and develop the required screens using Swift and UIKit
+- [x] 1.
+Design and develop the required screens using Swift and UIKit

-- [x] Design app's architecture (recommend VIPER or MVP, MVVM but not mandatory)
+- [x] 2.
+Design app's architecture (recommend VIPER or MVP, MVVM but not mandatory)

-- [x] UI should be looks like in attachment.
+- [x] 3.
+Minimum iOS version should be iOS 13

-- [x] Write UnitTests

-- [x] Acceptance Tests

-- [x] Exception handling
+- [x] 4.
+Use Combine Framework wherever possible / applicable
+- [x] 5.
+Use diffable data source for table and collection views
+- [x] 6.
+Compositional layout for collection views is a plus.
+- [x] 7.
+Use AutoLayout.
+Storyboards, Xibs or programmatically created constraints is allowed

-- [x] Caching handling
+- [x] 8.
+Follow standard architectural patterns (preferably MVVM)

-- [x] Code Logic test
+- [x] 9.
+Layout should be user friendly and follow Human Interface Guidelines by Apple
+- [x] 10.
+Make sure your progress is properly conveyed through local git commit history

 ## Requirements